Does your insurance cover working from home?

 It’s a good opportunity to check that you’ve set the replacement value for all the contents in your home at the correct level.
 Our guide to contents insurance explains more.

-If you only have standard cover, you’re probably just covered to use it at home.
+If you only have standard cover, you’re probably just covered to use office equipment at home.
+Some insurers extend ‘All Risks cover’ to home office equipment outside the home, but not all.

-All Risks is an add on that protects your personal possessions from loss and damage both in and away from home.
+All Risks is an add-on that protects your personal possessions from loss and damage both inside and outside your home.

 If your devices are portable, expensive to replace and relatively new, gadget insurance could be a better option than contents insurance.